marbl/CHM13/README.md

    - Partitions 145-224 were sequenced at [University of Washington](https://eichlerlab.gs.washington.edu/index.html)
    - Partitions 225-226 were sequenced at [UC Davis](https://dnatech.genomecenter.ucdavis.edu)
    - Partitions 227-231 were sequenced at [NHGRI](https://www.nisc.nih.gov)
+   - Partitions 232-243 were sequenced at [University of Washington](https://eichlerlab.gs.washington.edu/index.html)

    - Note that when the tgz were groupped and uploaded, some inadvertently included more than a single partition.
 These are denoted as partition ranges in the downloads (e.g. 145-149).